szczursonn/rythm4/README.md

 ### - $play / $p <url/searchphrase>

 Adds a song or a playlist to the queue, and joins the channel if the bot isn't in one already
+Searches for youtube video if spotify url is provided

 ### - $disconnect / $dc / $fuckoff